Fa11on: YouTube

 In 2013, Fallon n started a YouTube channel where she posted a mix of covers and original songs.
 Her most successful video, "Boy (You’re Amazing) Just The Way You Are" is a cover of Bruno Mars hit single.
 She has also covered Adele, Emeli Sande, Bryan Adams, Chris Brown and Coldplay.
 Fa11on also has released original material in the form of lyric videos.
 Included in these videos is "Lay Your Head Down", " Sleeping Like Strangers" and "Rock Bottom Feat.
 Abz Love".

 In December 2015 Love & Fallon released a music video on Love's YouTube channel of their comedy single “Cockadoodledoo”.
 Love describes the song as sounding somewhere between Souljia Boy's "Crank That" and "Old MacDonald Had A Farm."
 It became available as a digital download worldwide on 4 January 2016.

 On 23 July 2017, Fallon released a cover of Shadow of the Day by Linkin Park to her YouTube channel.
 This was a tribute to the late Chester Bennington.

 Blog

 In December 2015 Fallon launched an official blog charting the couple's progress following on from their documentary series Abz on the farm.

 Personal life

 Fallon & Love's split in March 2017 was covered heavily by the UK media.
 After claiming in a tweet in March that the split was amicable, Love then sold a story to the Daily Mirror in April accusing Fallon of being a prostitute and an abuser, claims which Fallon strongly denied.
 Fallon maintains that she ended the relationship after suffering 8 years of verbal, emotional & physical abuse from Love behind closed doors.
 In May 2017 Fallon accused Love of being a ‘covert narcissist’ in a YouTube video.

-Fallon now lives in London with her fiancée, record producer Johnny Douglas.
+Fallon did live in London with her then fiancée, record producer Johnny Douglas.
 On 5 January 2019 Fallon gave birth to her first child, Isabella Grace Douglas.
+She then separated from him.